Yanmc847/Ambient-Lighting-for-Acer-Nitro-5-Keyboard/README.md

 FPS: How often the keyboard updates
 Maximum brightness: Maximum brightness
 Skip Threshold: Minimum color change to trigger an update
-Show RGB values: Optional display of RGB values on screen (default: OFF)
+Show RGB values: Optional display of RGB values on screen

 Installation :
 Go to the Releases